lizhanmit/learning-notes/java-note/java-note.md

 ### Big Number Problem

-If a number is too big, even bigger than long type, use a string or array to store it.
+If a number is too big, even bigger than long type, use a string or an array to store it.

 ### Char